 I have a friend who “declutters” for a living; it doesn’t matter if you are a downsizing senior or an inefficient professional; she’s the master of re-organization.

 I, on the other hand, am a recycler; I see the beauty in almost everything.
 I’m not just a saver of stuff per se but more of a sentimental connoisseur.
 So this week, while strung out on DayQuil, I decided to declutter my home and, in doing so, I unwittingly decluttered my mind and spirit.
 Let me explain.

-Some say we have 50, 60 or 70+ THOUSAND thoughts a day, looking at my chaos, I wondered how many brain cells I’d burned subconsciously thinking about the crap that physically surrounded me?
-Items evoking the powers of fear, anger, disdain and embarrassment were all resting in my kitchen cabinets.
-I found stupidity, failure and gas pains lurking in my pantry.
-My bathroom was awash with the scents of first dates, success and bitchiness.
+Some say we have 50, 60, or 70+ THOUSAND thoughts a day; looking at my chaos, and I wondered how many brain cells I’d burned subconsciously thinking about the crap that physically surrounded me?
+Items evoking the powers of fear, anger, disdain, and embarrassment were all resting in my kitchen cabinets.
+I found stupidity, failure, and gas pains lurking in my pantry.
+My bathroom was awash with the scents of first dates, success, and bitchiness.
 I wondered, where did sexy go?

-Rummaging and discarding; physically crushing and crashing my past, I simply felt lighter.
+Rummaging and discarding; physically crushing and crashing my past, I felt lighter.

 And with the lightness came clarity and joy.

 Week after week, I share stories about my every day, and sometimes, not so everyday life.

 I’ve asked you to look up and out; this week, I am challenging you to take a look inside.

 Inside your cabinets, your home, your office, and your life.
 What’s lurking in plain sight that can be crushed, crashed, and discarded?
 Think about it.

 Until next week,